tillitis/tkey-sign-cli/README.md

 app](https://github.com/tillitis/tkey-device-signer) for the actual signatures.

+It can also verify a signature, by supplying the message, signature and the public key.

 It is currently just a test tool and can take at most 4 kiB large files.